-Having invested so much time and money in researching, selecting and implementing your ERP system, it’s in your business’ interest to make the most of this powerful software solution by finding different ways you and your team can mould the digital fabric of to your business.
+Having invested so much time and money in researching, selecting, and implementing your ERP system, it’s in your business’ interest to make the most of this powerful software solution by finding different ways you and your team can mould it into the digital fabric of your business.
 This will enable you to continually drive efficiencies and add value to your business long after the Go Live date.

-Performing appraisals of your ERP system doesn’t have to resemble open heart surgery.
-There are some regular checks that you can do to see if your system is still performing at its best for you and your business.
-In this blog we have set out 5 easy steps you can follow to appraise your ERP system.
+Performing appraisals of your ERP system doesn’t need to be overcomplicated.
+There are some regular checks you can make to ensure your system is in the best shape for your business.
+In this guide, we’ve set out five simple steps to follow to easily appraise your ERP system.

 1. Look at what has changed in your business in the previous 12 months

-Are your employees utilising your ERP system to accomodate these changes or are they working outside the system?
-If the answer to this is yes then its time to configure your system to accommodate these changes or invest in an additional module to ensure a culture of system workarounds does not become embedded in your organisation.
+Are your employees utilising your ERP system to accommodate these changes or are they working outside the system?
+If the answer to this is yes, then it’s time to configure your system to accommodate these changes or invest in an additional module to ensure a culture of system workarounds does not become embedded in your organisation.

 2. ERP Training – Keep your staff well trained

-There are a wide range of features & capabilities contained within your ERP system that employees might not have gotten to grasps with during the Go Live phase.
+There are a wide range of features and capabilities contained within your ERP system that employees might not have gotten to grips with during the Go Live phase.
 This is 100% normal as the focus at Go Live is ensuring everyday trading is functioning optimally.
-It is often 6-8 months later when employees are ready to start exploring the additional features and functions your system can provide to make their job easier and ultimately add value to the business.
+It’s often 6-8 months later when employees are ready to start exploring the additional features and functions your system can provide to make their job easier and ultimately add value to the business.
 At Intact, this is where we begin to develop a post go-live optimisation strategy.

 3. Is your hardware slowing you down?